Dhruva2/MinimallyDisruptiveCurves.docs/Audience_questions.md

 As an example, compare the output of the Bayesian inference on a Lotka Volterra example you mentioned ([link here](https://turing.ml/dev/tutorials/ 010-bayesian-differential-equations/)) with MinimallyDisruptiveCurves.jl:
 - Turing.jl extracts regions of likely parameter values for the model (see the image after `plot(chains)` in the link).
 - MinimallyDisruptiveCurves.jl extracts relationships between parameters over which high likelihood is maintained (see animation below)
 - There is a formal correspondence between posterior / likelihood functions and minimally disruptive curves.
-See Raman et. al. (2017) (reference on main page) for details.
+See [Raman et. al. (2017)](https://journals.aps.org/pre/abstract/10.1103/PhysRevE.95.032314) for details.

 ~~~